This Blue Cheese Potato Salad with Chives made me late to my own wedding. No joke!

 “Here comes the bride…trying to get her apron untied.”

 I catered my own wedding.
 I’m not sure if that’s a testament to my love of cooking or the fact that we were so poor and couldn’t afford to hire a caterer.
 I’m guessing it was a little of both.
 But before you go thinking I’m some kind of culinary superhero, there’s more to the story.
 I had help from friends and family and Kentucky Fried Chicken.
 No kidding.
 More on that to come.

 I was nearly 15 minutes late to my own wedding because I was in the kitchen putting the final touches on the meal and hors d’oeuvres.
 My poor husband was said to be getting a little worried up there on the altar waiting for his bride-to-be to show up – though he blames that sweat on the sun and not nerves or worry.
 Poor guy, he learned that day that I’ll always be the one lingering in the kitchen in pursuit of perfection when my food is going to take center stage.

 Despite my late arrival to the aisle, the guests were having a grand time already.
-Someone had spotted the coolers of home brewed beer under the gift table and pulled them out to fill the awkward space that happens when the bride hasn’t yet arrived to her own wedding.
+Someone had spotted the coolers of home-brewed beer under the gift table and pulled them out to fill the awkward space that happens when the bride hasn’t yet arrived at her own wedding.
 Imagine my surprise when I finally did arrive to see a sea of friends and family pre-celebrating our nuptials with the fruits of our brewing labors.
-I still have people tell me that our wedding was one of best they’d ever attended.
+I still have people tell me that our wedding was one of the best they’d ever attended.
 Well, duh!